raspberrypi/documentation/installation/installing-images/linux.md

    ```
     dd bs=4M if=2017-09-07-raspbian-stretch.img of=/dev/sdX status=progress conv=fsync
    ```
 - If you are using an older version of `dd`, the status option may not be available.
 You may be able to use the `dcfldd` command instead, which will give a progress report showing how much has been written.
+Another method is to send a USR1 signal to `dd`, which will let it print status information.
+Find out the PID of `dd` by using `pgrep -l dd` or `ps a | grep dd`.
+Then use `kill -USR1 PID` to send the USR1 signal to `dd`.

 ### Checking whether the image was correctly written to the SD card